 - Employees Employed Less than 12 Months - Employees Who Have Worked Fewer than 1250 Hours in the Preceding 12 Months - Employees Whose Reasons for Leave Are Not Covered by FMLA - 1.
-An employee who has completed his or her initial probation (and any extension thereof) may request a leave of absence for up to six months when unable to work because of the-inability-to-perform-the-essential-functions of the-job\sickness, pregnancy or injury on or off the job.
+An employee who has completed his or her initial probation (and any extension thereof) may request a leave of absence for up to six months when unable to work because of the inability to perform the essential functions of the job, sickness, pregnancy or injury on or off the job.
 Such an employee may also apply for leave of absence for personal reasons.
 Personal leaves are granted only in the discretion of the City Administrator upon recommendation by the employee's department head.
 Employees still in their probation period who are absent for more than five consecutive scheduled workdays because of any physical disability may be are automatically terminated but are eligible for rehire. - 2.
 Employees are requested to apply for leaves of absence as far in advance of need as is possible, but an employee may be placed on leave status without application when the circumstances warrant such action.

 Deleted: disability

-Formatted: Strikethrough
+$\neg$ Formatted: Strikethrough

 Formatted: Strikethrough

 Formatted: Strikethrough

-- 3. Physical Disability leave begins on the first day of absence. - After the employee has exhausted his annual and/or sick leave, as a general rule, an employee on leave of absence is not entitled to wages or fringe benefits and does not accrue fringe benefits. - 5.
-Employees on leave of absence may not engage in other employment. - 6.
+3. Physical Disability leave begins on the first day of absence.
+Deleted: d Formatted: Strikethrough 4.
+After the employee has exhausted his annual and/or sick leave, as a Formatted: Strikethrough general rule, an employee on leave of absence is not entitled to wages or Formatted: Strikethrough fringe benefits and does not accrue fringe benefits.
+5. Employees on leave of absence may not engage in other employment.
+Formatted: Strikethrough 5.
+Employees on leave of absence may not engage in other employment. l'officielle Sullectifoligh 6.
 Employees desiring to return to work from an unpaid leave of absence should notify the City Administrator in writing at least ten days prior to their desired return date.
 If the City finds the employee is fit to resume her or his duties, the employee may be recalled to her or his former job if a vacancy exists that is to be filled.
 If no such vacancy exists, the employee may be recalled to any job in which there is a vacancy that is to be filled and for which she or he is qualified.
 If no such vacancy exists at the time the employee desires to return to work, the employee's leave of absence may be continued.
-Any employee who has not been reinstated within six months following the commencement of a leave of absence is may be terminated.
+Any employee who has not been reinstated within six months following the commencement of a leave of absence is may be Formatted: Strikethrough terminated.
 This action does not affect the employee's eligibility to be considered for hire as a new employee at some future time.
+ND ME DICAL LEAVE ACT (Applies Only to Employees Employed 12 Months